mridhultp/UK-Road-accident_Project/README.md

 accident_10years

-## 4 what is the total number of year by year accdent and casuality and vehicle involved in the accident?
+## 4 what is the total number of year by year accident and casualty and vehicle involved in the incident?

 select accident_year,  to_char(count(*), '99,99,999') as number_of_accident , sum(number_of_casualties)as number_of_casualties,
 sum(number_of_vehicles) as number_of_vehicles